remotevase/UltimateRanks/README.md

 Players could recieve $items when they join. $items is whatever you specify in config

 @Taki21 you would be good at this, but I wanna get it off the ground myself first

+# THIS PLUGIN HAS OFFICIALLY BEEN STARRED TWICE!!!!!!!!!!!